 12. Find your niche to earn more money

-In the world of copy editing, specialists tend to earn more than generalists.
-If you have specific skills and knowledge in a particular domain, you can use it to get high paying clients.
+In the world of copy editing, specialists earn more than generalists.
+If you have specific skills and knowledge in a particular domain, you can use it to get high-paying clients.

 For example, if you’re an editor with knowledge of medicine, science, tech, law, business, sports, or any other narrow domain, you can set yourself up for success pretty quickly.